MiR-203: Role in carcinogenesis

 miR-203 has been found overexpressed in pancreatic adenocarcinoma and shows correlation with poor prognosis in patients that had undergone pancreatectomy, and has been suggested as a new prognostic marker for this disease.
 Also, miR-203 has been identified as target of human papillomavirus (HPV) protein E7, which causes its downregulation and thus de-repression of p63 and its downstream targets, ensuring proliferative potential on the host cell, required for the virus to replicate.
 High levels of miR-203 are inhibitory of HPV amplification.

-miR-203 has also been proposed as a tumour-suppressive microRNA in hepatocellular carcinoma (HCC) and hematopoietic malignancies.
-In their study, Furuta et al. found miR-203, along with miR-124, epigenetically silenced in primary HCC tumours compared with non-tumorous liver tissues.
+miR-203 has also been proposed as a tumor-suppressive microRNA in hepatocellular carcinoma (HCC) and hematopoietic malignancies.
+In their study, Furuta et al. found miR-203, along with miR-124, epigenetically silenced in primary HCC tumors compared with non-tumorous liver tissues.
 Also, expression of miR-203 in HCC cells lacking their expression inhibited cell growth and downregulated a set of other possible targets.
 Bueno et al. also found silencing of miR-203 in some leukemias, as well as an inverse correlation between miR-203 and ABL1 levels (sometimes expressed as the BCR-ABL1 fusion protein).
-Supporting its role as a tumour suppressor, it has also been found upregulated upon UVC irradiation in the squamous cell carcinoma lines, suggesting a connection between miR-203 and the activation of the apoptotic program.
+Supporting its role as a tumor suppressor, it has also been found upregulated upon UVC irradiation in the squamous cell carcinoma lines, suggesting a connection between miR-203 and the activation of the apoptotic program.

-miR-203 acts as a tumor suppressor in basal cell carcinoma (BCC) in which it forms a double-negative feedback-loop with its verified target c-JUN(AP1).
+miR-203 acts as a tumor suppressor in basal cell carcinoma (BCC) in which it forms a double-negative feedback-loop with its verified target c-JUN (AP1).
 This regulatory circuit provides functional control over basal cell proliferation and differentiation.
 Its expression was suppressed in K5TreGli1 trangenic mice, due to activated Hedgehog signaling.
 Further supporting the role of miR-203 as a tumor suppressor, in vivo delivery of miR-203 mimics in a BCC mouse model results in the reduction of tumor growth.